 The FoV of the Fixed and Patrolling WFS sub-apertures are 2.82 and 5.64 arcsecs respectively.
-A square- field stop that is 2.8 arcsec on the edge will be positioned at the WFS focus to prevent cross-talk of LGS spots at the detector.
-The potential advantage of this field stop to also serve as a wavefront anti-aliasing filter will also be explored during the PD phase.
+A square- field stop that is 2.8 arcsec and 5.64 arcsec on edge will be positioned at the respectively at each of the fixed and Patrolling LGSWFS focus to prevent cross-talk of LGS spots at the detector.
+The potential advantage of this field stop to also serve as a wavefront antialiasing filter will also be explored during the PD phase.